• HOME

 i.)
 ANSWER 1: The speaker provided a positive direct answer to the question and gave his main reason.
 Then, he expanded his answer by talking about the general tendency to buy unwanted things in shops if he didn’t make any list.
 He simply ended his answer by stating that making a list was a form of discipline.
 The last line served as his conclusive statement.

 ii.)
-ANSWER 2: The speaker gave a negative answer at once and talked about the frequency of his visit to a shop.
-To extend his answer a bit longer, he simply talked about his situation which is also the main reason why he’s not into making a list.
+ANSWER 2: The speaker gave a negative answer at once and talked about the frequency of his visits to a shop.
+To extend his answer a bit longer, he simply talked about his situation, which is also the main reason why he’s not into making a list.
 Direct to the point answer!

 Do you make a to-do list at work?